 • For consumers extremely important are ensuring easy access to the product on the market, and the ability to purchase products via the Internet according to cooperatives from Małopolskie Province (mean rating is 4.50).
 In the same time these features of the offer are very important for consumers in the opinion of cooperatives from Świętokrzyskie Province (mean rating is in the range from 4.00 to 4.33).
-According to cooperatives from both provinces very important are: differentiation of the distribution method, ensuring a convenient time to purchase the product, ensuring a convenient place to purchase the product, product delivery time, timely deliveries, frequency of deliveries, flexibility of delivery in terms of time, size, range and delivery method, reliability of deliveries in terms of time, quantity and quality of delivered products, and the possibility of quick communication between the buyer and the bidder (eg on-line) (mean rating is in the range from 3.75 to 4.33).
+According to cooperatives from both provinces very important are: differentiation of the distribution method, ensuring a convenient time to purchase the product, ensuring a convenient place to purchase the product, product delivery time, timely deliveries, frequency of deliveries, flexibility of delivery in terms of time, size, range and delivery method, reliability of quick communication between the buyer and the bidder (eg on-line) (mean rating is in the range from 3.75 to 4.33).